 In July 2016, the Mesopotamian Marshes were inscribed to UNESCO’S World Heritage List, in recognition of their outstanding universal values.
 For the small network of dedicated activists who have been working tirelessly for years to protect the Tigris River and its tributaries, this was a hard-won victory.

-This victory follows a tumultuous history, in which the marshes were near totally destroyed under the rule of former Iraqi dictator Saddam Hussein.
-Hussein accused the local Madan, Marsh Arabs, of sheltering rebels in the reeds, and dammed and drained the wetlands to flush out rebels and punish the Marsh Arabs.
+This victory follows a tumultuous history, in which the marshes were near totally destroyed under the rule of former Iraqi dictator Saddam Hussein, who accused the Marsh Arabs of sheltering rebels in the reeds, and dammed and drained the wetlands to flush out rebels and punish the Marsh Arabs.

 In one of the most water scarce regions of the world, this increased competition for dwindling water resources, the lack of a transboundary water-sharing agreement and the ever-increasing realities of climate change demand serious political attention and action.

 Since their inscription to the World Heritage List in mid-2016, the Iraqi government has not followed through on steps they committed to implement, and have violated conditions which must be adhered to maintain World Heritage Status.
 These acts have prompted UNESCO to threaten to remove the marshes from the World Heritage List.